Remove a change note in Whitehall

 You can read more about this in the Publishing API docs.

-Remove a Change Note
+Remove a change note

-is referring to an
+You need to determine whether the request is referring to an

-change_note which is collected from Publishing API.
+change_note in Publishing API.

 editorial_remarkfrom these editions.